monsoonmaelstrom/book2/book2.md

 Liam said Iverson was staring at them with a blank expression the entire time he was reporting to Commander Selby.
 I bet the majority of Iverson’s focus was on figuring out where I was during that conversation, all so that he could get up and walk there like he knew exactly where I was the whole time.
 It was a bluff.
 He was showing off.
 I find the realization oddly comforting.

 Initially, it was bothering me that I couldn’t feel General Iverson when trying to feel for the energy meridians around me.
 I’m not exactly sure where he is, but I’m sure he’s lurking somewhere close by.
 And based on what I felt in that gym, he should glow the same way I think I do.
 However, it occurred to me not long after that, that if I can be really loud, I can probably be really quiet.
-It’s what I’ve been focused on the past several hours.
+It’s what I’ve been focused on for the past several hours.
 It’s actively different from not using any magic or not pulling in any power.
 Even when I’m not doing either of those things, my energy meridians still practically glow.
 I think I’ve figured out the knack for making them dimmer though.
 I want to see if I can make them go dark though, and if I can, can I hold them like that?
 And what happens if I do?
 I feel like there could be some negative side effects, but it seems like it could be useful enough to chance it.

 Right now I’ve got them like banked ashes and I’ve been holding them there for close to thirty minutes.
 It takes no small amount of effort or focus, but I’m hoping it’s one of those things that gets easier with practice since Iverson seems to be able to do it almost constantly.